proof-media/rchain-notebook/README.md

 # RChain and Python

-Experimenting the interaction of Python code with the RChain network
+Experimenting the interaction of Python code with the [RChain blockchain](https://www.rchain.coop/)

 ## how to